-This approach was introduced as an advanced option for responder.
+This approach was introduced as an option for responder at intermediate or beyond.

 In adopting this approach you will have released an immediate response at the three-level for an alternative purpose.
-You should at the same time have incorporated a method such as non-promissory Stayman to show the invitational raise to 2NT.
+You should at the same time have incorporated a method such as non-promissory Stayman or Sharples-Marx transfers to show the invitational raise to 2NT.

-Partner has either bid 2♠ promising at least five (usually six) clubs, or 2NT promising at least six diamonds (some agreements permit just five cards in the suit in certain sequences).
+Partner has either bid 2♠ promising at least six clubs, or 2NT promising at least six diamonds (some agreements permit just five cards in the suit in certain sequences).

 A majority of tournament players will combine this approach with two-tier responses.